mvolkmann/blog/src/rust.md

 containing the following links:

-- "Permalink to the playground" changes the URL to one which will recall the current code set to run with the current version of Rust.
+- "Permalink to the playground" changes the URL to one which will recall the current code, set to run with the current version of Rust.
-- "Direct link to the gist" navigates to the URL of the GitHub Gist where the code is stored.
-The code cannot be executed from here.
+- "Direct link to the gist" navigates to the
+  URL of the GitHub Gist where the code is stored.
+  The code can be viewed, but not executed from here.
 - "Embed code in link" changes the URL to one which includes a base 64 encoded copy of the code as a query parameter.
   This is only appropriate for small code samples due to URL length limits.
 - "Open a new thread in the Rust user forum" does what the link implies, making it easy to ask questions about a code sample.
+  Use this frequently while learning!
 - "Open an issue on the Rust GitHub repository" makes it easy to report a bug in Rust.